aameen951/ksa_covid19/README.md

-# KSA COVID-19 DATA
+# COVID-19 Data in KSA

-This repository provides the data of COVID-19 in Saudi Arabia in JSON format.
+This repository provides the data of confirmed cases of COVID-19 in Saudi Arabia in JSON format.

-The data contains total number of infections, recoveries, and deaths day by day as announced by Ministry of Health (MOH) in Saudi Arabia.
+The data contains the number of infections, recoveries, and deaths in each city day by day as announced by Ministry of Health (MOH) in Saudi Arabia.
-It also contains the number of infections for each city on each day.

 ## Getting The Data